sj-mei/SUEWS/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 ..
 Description: concise information to describe the meaning of the option, always include unit if applicable
 .. this `Description` are synced by multiple places in the doc as the source info.

 ..
-Configuration: detail configuration info should be included in the corresonding csv files that talbe-specific settings are provided there.
+Configuration: detail configuration info should be included in the corresponding csv files that table-specific settings are provided there.

 .. option:: a1